Gabriele Marchegiani

-Club career
+Career

 Marchegiani made his professional debut in the Serie B for SPAL on 21 November 2016 in a game against Trapani.

 On 13 August 2019, he signed a two-year contract with Novara.
 On 30 January 2020, he was loaned to Ascoli with an option to purchase.

 On 8 April 2021, he announced that his contract with Potenza was terminated.

 On 9 November 2021, he joined Trento.

 Personal life

 He is a son of former goalkeeper Luca Marchegiani.